Keyboard shortcuts

 let (tx, rx) = hotpath::channel!(tokio::sync::oneshot::channel::<i32>(), proxy = true);

-Use proxy = true when you need type-transparent endpoints (see Wrapped types), or for a backend that has no wrap implementation - futures_channel (mpsc and oneshot) and tokio::sync::oneshot.
+Its only advantage is that it returns the original endpoint types unchanged (see Wrapped types), and it is required for backends that have no wrap implementation - futures_channel (mpsc and oneshot) and tokio::sync::oneshot.
 Calling channel! on one of those without proxy = true is a compile error that tells you to add it.

 Streams monitoring